Afghanistan: Multiple explosions rock various parts of Kabul | DW | 21.11.2020

 A series of loud explosions have jolted Kabul, with reports of several rockets hitting various parts of the Afghan capital.
 The blasts came ahead of the US secretary of state's planned meeting with the Taliban in Qatar.

-Local media on Saturday reported several rockets landing in multiples parts of the Afghan capital, with at least three people dead and several injured.
+Local media on Saturday reported several rockets landing in multiples parts of the Afghan capital, with at least eight people dead and dozens injured.

 AFP news agency said that loud explosions were heard in densely populated parts of Kabul, including areas near the heavily fortified Green Zone that houses dozens of international organizations.